Images

 Attention

-Metadata files are always pipe-delimited, and have the extension .txt
+Metadata files are always pipe-delimited, and have the extension .txt.

 <survey>_<datarelease>_facility_meta.txt

 This file describes the facilities you would like to register, and will be used to populate the Schema Browser.
-Provide the following a single pipe-delimited .txt file containing an entry (row) for each facility:

 name